Take your pixel art to the next level

 What else in Pixaki will enable you to make amazing pixel art?

-A pixel brush tool, easily adjustable from 1 x 1 px to 20 x 20 px.
+A pixel brush and eraser tools, easily adjustable from 1 x 1 px to 20 x 20 px.

 Group your documents into folders.
 You can even put folders in folders.